ncayllahua/GigisPizzaHOL/fn_pizza_discount_cloud_events.md

 name: fn_discount_cloud_events
 version: 0.0.1
 ```
-You must have deleted this 4 lines to create your customized Dockerfile.
-This lines are using to setup the default deploy fn docker images for java.
+You must have deleted these 4 lines to create your customized Dockerfile.
+These lines are commands to setup the default deploy fn docker image for java and the function endpoint call.
 ```
 runtime: java
 build_image: fnproject/fn-java-fdk-build:jdk11-1.0.105